Springtime in Alaska

 What to Do If You are Attacked or Bitten by a Dog

 An aggressive dog may not be deterred by your stillness; if a dog does attack you, there are ways you can minimize the seriousness of the attack.
 If you can, place a barrier between you and the dog—a purse, a jacket or a stick.
 Try to move to a position of height, making it more difficult for the dog to bite you.
 Try your best not to scream, as this can antagonize some dogs further.
 If possible, cover the dog’s head with a shirt or other cloth item, blocking his eyesight and giving you the opportunity to escape.
 If there are other people in the area, ask for help.
 If the dog knocks you to the ground, curl into a ball on your knees with your hands clasped behind your neck, protecting your head and throat to the extent possible.
 If you are bitten, contact animal control, call the police, and get medical attention immediately to avoid infection.
 Whenever possible, obtain the dog owner’s information.
-Depending on the circumstances of the dog bite, some types of insurance may apply.
+Car insurance or homeowner’s insurance may cover dog bite injuries.

 While all the information regarding dog bites could make you apprehensive about walking or biking in the spring weather, in fact, Alaska is never listed in the top 10—or even 15 or 20—states with the most dog bites.
 Aggressive dogs are not the norm and most dogs will not attack unless they feel threatened.
 Anchorage encourages friendly dogs with a number of dog parks, including University Lake Dog Park, Arctic/Benson Park, South Anchorage Dog Park, North Gasline Trail Dog Park, Conners Bog Dog Park, Valley of the Moon Dog Park, and even an aquatic dog park—Alaska K9 Aquatics.
 If you take your dog to a local dog park, make sure he or she is up to date on all vaccinations, pick up after your dog, make sure your dog is generally people and dog-friendly and keep a leash with you just in case.